 Part of, but not all, of wild topology could be considered "infinitary algebraic topology" because the binding concept that both appears nearly everywhere and distinguishes it from traditional content is that the invariants involved typically come with natural infinite product operations akin to infinite sums in the real line or complex plane.
 In contrast with binary, trinary, and other finitary operations studied in many algebraic fields, the term ``infinitary" refers to partially-defined operations with infinitely many inputs that extend some familiar binary operation.
 In this setting, the interactions between the algebraic and topological structures are richer than in classical algebraic topology.

-In the past two decades, leaps in progress and understanding have started to mold this work into a systematic theory.
+In the past 30 years, leaps in progress and understanding have started to mold this work into a systematic theory.
 Much of this progress, including remarkable methods for analyzing and classifying homotopy types and fundamental groups of one-dimensional spaces like the earring space, Sierpinski carpet, and Menger cube, has been led by the innovative work of Katsuya Eda.
 Many advances have been motivated by techniques from geometric group theory and topological group theory.
 On the other hand, infinitary algebraic topology provides an increasingly useful structural theory for locally complicated spaces routinely studied in various areas of mathematics.
 For example, topological spaces associated with (complex and topological) dynamical systems, boundaries of groups, and inverse systems often have nontrivial local geometric features and cannot be adequately studied or classified using traditional techniques in algebraic topology.

 Of course, many open problems remain in this challenging and beautiful area of mathematics!